CyberMonitor/orquestra-docs/dcs/content/data/aggregation.md

 This will produce an output with task IDs next to the names of tasks:
 ![Task IDs](/../img/taskids.png)

-Each task includes information such as:
+The result of aggregation is a single JSON file, with task data objects at the top level.
+Each task data object includes information such as:
 - `id` - unique task ID
 - `workflowId` - originating workflow ID
 - `class` - type of the task